platformsh/platformsh-docs/overview/pricing.md

 sales representatives they can issue you an extra voucher to prolong your test.

-> In this section we describe the billing in US Dollars, you will be build in
+> In this section we describe the billing in US Dollars, you will be billed in
 > Dollars, Euros or British Pounds depending on where your billing address is.

 > Euro Prices are presented excluding VAT, in your bill, as appropriate we will